HF-RapidResponse/volunteer-portal/README.md

 Release branches are dedicated specifically to rigorous testing and fixing of the code prior to it reaching production.
 All commits on a release branch should be for this purpose and this purpose alone.
 Make sure to add all apropriate reviewers to the pull request as well.

-Once a release branch is ready to merge into `master` a pull request should be made for this with at least two reviewers.
+Once a release branch is ready to merge into `production` a pull request should be made for this with at least two reviewers.

-After a successful pull request is made from a release branch to `master`, any applicable deployment steps should commence.
+After a successful pull request is made from a release branch to `production`, any applicable deployment steps should commence.
 The release branch should then be merged into the `develop` branch to catch `develop` up on any changes that were made in the release branch.
 After this is done, the release branch can be deleted.

 #### Hotfix branches

-If bug(s) are identified in `master` that cannot wait for a regular release cycle then a hotfix branch should be created off of `master`, named `hotfix-{version}`.
+If bug(s) are identified in `production` that cannot wait for a regular release cycle then a hotfix branch should be created off of `production`, named `hotfix-{version}`.
 Versioning of hotfixes should follow the same [Semantic Versioning](https://semver.org/) guidelines as releases do, however should be limited to bumping the patch version only.

-Once the bugfix(es) are complete in the hotfix branch, a pull request should be created to merge it back into `master`, with at least two reviewers.
+Once the bugfix(es) are complete in the hotfix branch, a pull request should be created to merge it back into `production`, with at least two reviewers.
 The process after the pull request is sucessfully merged for a hotfix branch is the same as with a release branch: deployment processes & merge the hotfix into `develop`, then the hotfix branch can be deleted.